 Following Oral Surgery

-Bite down on gauze immediately following procedure.
-Leave gauze in place for 30 minutes and then remove.
+Bite down on gauze immediately following the procedure.
+Leave gauze in place for 30 minutes and then remove it.
 Replace with additional gauze as needed for bleeding.
 DO NOT disturb wound in doing so, you may cause irritation or bleeding.
-Brush your teeth as usual, being careful of the operative area.
+Brush your teeth, as usual, being careful of the operative area.
 Wide opening and stretching exercises of the mouth are encouraged to avoid stiffness.

 Take any prescribed pain medication as directed.
 If you’re not allergic to ibuprofen, it may also be taken with your prescription, if necessary.
 Do not drive or operate machinery while taking your medication.
 Stop taking it as soon as possible to prevent side effects like nausea or dizziness.

 Applying an ice pack to your face after your procedure will help you minimize swelling.
 Keep the ice pack in place for 20-30 minutes, and then remove it for 20-30 minutes.
 Repeat as instructed.
 Ice should be applied for the first 24 hours after your procedure.

 It’s not unusual for swelling to last three to four days following your oral surgery.